spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 > Combine rotation with a perspective effect!

 The challenge was to make the smallest possible implementation of raster bars, but I wasn’t really feeling them so I brought back the Surveillance Snakes.
 Well, one of them.
-I would have liked to do the eyes but I couldn’t figure out a good way without repeating a lot of code.
+I would have liked to do the eye but I couldn’t figure out a good way without repeating a lot of code.
 You’ll have to imagine them.

 *146 characters*